MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 ## End-user actions
 On User Enrollment devices, end users can perform these actions on their devices from the Company Portal application and website:
 - Rename.
 This action applies only to the user-facing name within the Company Portal.
-It won’t fully rename the device outside of that context.
+It won't fully rename the device outside of that context.
 - Remove
 - Remote Lock
 - Check Status